 Document Type : Case Reports

-Study Design: A case report.
+Study Design: A case report and literature review.